Privacy Policy

 1. The provision of agreed upon services.

-2. Engaging you as a participant, fellow, trainee or mentee of one of our events or programmes.
+2. Engaging you as a consultant, participant, fellow, trainee or mentee of one of our events or programmes.

 We may process your personal information before entering into any formal contractual arrangements with you.
-This could occur during due diligence checks on new partners and individuals we plan to engage for services, or when we request for quotes or proposals from potential service providers.
+This could occur during due diligence checks on new partners and individuals we plan to engage for services, or when we request for quotes or proposals from potential service providers..

-Where processing this data is necessary for Our legitimate interest which are not overridden by your data protection interests or fundamental rights and freedoms.
+Where processing this data is necessary for Our legitimate interests which are not overridden by your data protection interests or fundamental rights and freedoms.
 The following are examples of the purposes for which we will process your Personal Data on this basis:

 1. Maintaining internal records

-3. To permit us to pursue our rights and remedies
+2. To permit us to pursue our rights and remedies

-4. To permit us to manage and respond to any enquiries or complaints
+3. To permit us to manage and respond to any enquiries or complaints

 5. Ensuring we understand how you interact with our website and optimise your experience.